 What is Black Coffee?

-Ground coffee beans and hot water are combined to make black coffee, a pure, unadulterated beverage without any added milk, sugar, or flavourings.
-Black coffee, which has a strong flavour and a high caffeine level, is popular for its low-calorie and many health advantages.
+Ground coffee beans and hot water are combined to make black coffee, a pure, unadulterated beverage without any added milk, sugar, or flavorings.
+Black coffee, which has a strong flavor and a high caffeine level, is popular for its low-calorie and many health advantages.
 It is typically consumed to increase energy and attention.

 What is Green Tea?